mpagador/twitterbot/README.md

-# twitterbot
+# @marissasbot
-A bot that tweets positive messages, encouragements, and compliments to its followers
+A bot that tweets positive messages, encouragements, and compliments to its followers using the tweepy library